GuiBo79/CarND-Path-Planning-Project/ModelDocumentation.md

 Decrease Spline Total Range (line 511 to 513)

 Increase safety check for changing lanes including the boolean variable too_close.
 EGO will change lane just if there is no car closer than 12 meters. (line 453, line 445, line 434)

+Note: Before re-submit the Project I left the car driving during 30 minutes and no incidendt was reported.

+![alt text][image1]